AndrewNewcomb/orleans-book-mofd/readme.md

+# orleans-book
-# 'Microsoft Orleans for Developers' book
+Example code from the 'Microsoft Orleans for Developers' book.
+Published by Apress, Richard Astbury

-# Problems
-- Setting log level from appsettings.json.
-Can only control it from code.

-# Orleans Dashboard
+# Projects

-Dashboard visibile at http://localhost:8080.
-See [Orleans dashboard readme](https://github.com/OrleansContrib/OrleansDashboard/blob/master/readme.md) for more information.
+## OrleansBook.GrainClasses
+Assembly that contains the business logic.

+## OrleansBook.GrainInterfaces
+Assembly of interface definitions for use by clients.

-# OrleansBook.Host
+## OrleansBook.Host
 Console app that hosts the silo.
+It uses the GrainClasses.

-# OrleansBook.Client
+## OrleansBook.Client
 Console app that acts as a client and can create an instruction and get a count of instructions.
+Uses GrainInterfaces.

-# OrleansBook.WebApi
+## OrleansBook.WebApi
 WepApi that can GET the next instruction, and POST a new instruction.
+Uses GrainInterfaces.

 Edge works, but shows https as not secure.
 Cannot use Firefox as it doesn't trust the certificate.